Introduction and background

 Tropical World’s education team also contributes to its conservation output through formal school workshops.
 In addition to meeting National Curriculum objectives, the workshops relate to real-world conservation issues and what the children can do themselves at home and school to reduce their carbon footprint, recycle their waste goods and protect the environment in which endangered animals live.
 The launch of a new Butterfly Scientist workshop also provides the opportunity for the education team to promote the conservation work taking place in the wildflower meadows, with the children using spotter sheets and keys to identify the butterfly species themselves.
 See the TW Education Policy and specific detailed workshop plans for more information.

-Additionally, the Tropical World animal keeping team have begun offering advertised animal talks during school holidays, focusing on a wide range of taxa.
+Additionally, the Tropical World animal keeping team offer advertised animal talks during school holidays, focusing on a wide range of taxa.
 The main information included in these talks refers to the natural history of these species, as well as specific information about the individual animals at Tropical World.
 The keeper talks also contain conservation messaging informing the visitors what they can do at home to protect the natural world.

 2025 – Forward planning